What is the Maximum Leverage in Forex Trading?

 As forex traders, we often stumble upon good forex setups and at that moment we need to be properly funded to take advantage of the situation.

-In this case, a high forex leverage ratio will compensate for the lack of funds in your forex account.
+In this case, a high forex ratio will compensate for the lack of funds in your forex account.

 This is a good way to day trade with leverage and should be in every trader’s arsenal of trading strategies.